floooh/floooh.github.io/_posts/2024-05-06-sokol-storage-buffers.md

 a draw call without any resource bindings and instead synthesize vertices 'out of thin air' in the vertex shader.

+The root PR for the update is here: [#1007](https://github.com/floooh/sokol/pull/1007).

 ## New sample code

 The following backend-agnostic samples have been added (those use sokol_app.h and sokol-shdc).

-You'll need a recent Chrome for the WebGPU sample links to work, also expect some general breakage and rendering artifacts depending on the platform (for instance I see pixel noise artifacts in the `sbuftex-sapp` sample on my Windows PC with an NVIDIA RTX 2070, and Chrome on Android straight up crashes the tab
+> NOTE: You'll need a recent Chrome for the WebGPU sample links to work, also expect some general breakage and rendering artifacts depending on the platform (for instance I see pixel noise artifacts in the `sbuftex-sapp` sample on my Windows PC with an NVIDIA RTX 2070, and Chrome on Android straight up crashes the tab